Last Updated on March 31, 2021

 - 2–4 tbsp organic 100% aloe vera juice

 - Approximately 12 cups filtered water

-- Cut a large chunk of peeled ginger (about the size of a Chapstick tube) into 3-5 pieces and muddle.
+- Next, cut a large chunk of peeled ginger (about the size of a Chapstick tube) into 3-5 pieces and muddle.
 Add it to the pitcher followed by the rest of the ingredients.

-- Fill the pitcher to the top with filtered water, and let it infuse for at least 4 hours in the refrigerator over night.
+- Then, fill the pitcher to the top with filtered water, and let it infuse for at least 4 hours in the refrigerator overnight.

-- Drink throughout the day as much as you would like.
+- Don't forget to drink throughout the day as much as you would like because the fat burning effect lasts all day.
 I prefer to pour mine over ice!
 Feel free to nibble on some of the fresh fruit and veggies too.
 The pitcher usually lasts me for a couple of days.

-- Aloe vera juice provides a tremendous nutritional boost!
-It aides in digestion and liver function, reduces acidity in the body, supports your overall mood, and has many more health benefits!
+- Aloe vera juice provides a tremendous nutritional boost, because it aides in digestion and liver function, reduces acidity in the body, supports your overall mood, and has many more health benefits!
 BUT, start off slow– some people are sensitive to it.
 As with anything else, moderation is key.
 AND, be sure that you're using an organic 100% aloe vera juice.
 Read the label because some of them have unwanted additives.

-- Sometimes the rind of the lemons can cause a little bit of a bitter taste to the water.
-I usually cut or peel off some of it before adding it to the water.
+- Sometimes the rind of the lemons can cause a little bit of a bitter taste to the water, so I usually cut or peel off some of it before adding it to the water.

-- The longer the water sits, the more flavorful it gets.
+- It's best to mix this up a few hours ahead because the longer the water sits, the more flavorful it gets.
 In fact, by day two (if it lasts that long!) sometimes the flavor is a little too overwhelming for me, so I just add in a little additional water to my glass before drinking it.

-- If you're not a ginger fan, either leave it out or use less of it.
+- Ginger is optional so.
+If you're not a ginger fan, either leave it out or use less of it.
 Not everyone likes the flavor in their water as much as I do.